 Cannabis affects everyone differently.
-Like any other substance, there are some people who may be more or less sensitive to the herb than others.
-It all depends on your present internal body chemistry and genetics.
-There is some early evidence that those with certain medical conditions may experience the effects of cannabis differently.
-Further, a particular hormone may block the high caused by THC.
-Here’s why someone could not get high off of psychoactive cannabis.
+Like any other substance, some people may be more or less sensitive to the herb than others.
+It all depends on your internal body chemistry and genetics.

+In total, there are over 400 different chemical compounds in the cannabis plant.
 About 100 of these compounds are molecules unique to the cannabis plant, called cannabinoids.
-The primary psychoactive in the plant is a cannabinoid called tetrahydrocannabinol (THC).
+The primary psychoactive cannabinoid in the plant is called tetrahydrocannabinol (THC).

 When you consume cannabis, THC enters the bloodstream and connects with special cell receptors called cannabinoid receptors.
 Thus far, researchers are aware of two distinct cannabinoid receptors, named CB1 and CB2.

-There is some early, theoretical evidence to back up these claims.
+There is some early theoretical evidence to back up these claims.
 Neurologist and medical researcher Dr. Ethan Russo thinks that some people may have what is called an endocannabinoid deficiency.
 Humans naturally produce their own versions of cannabis, called endocannabinoids.

-Some mental health conditions like post-traumatic stress disorder and bipolar disorder may also have some sort of endocannabinoid disfunction.
-If this is the case, those with some of these conditions may experience cannabis a bit differently than others.
+Some mental health conditions like post-traumatic stress disorder and bipolar disorder may also have some sort of endocannabinoid dysfunction.

-Apart from specific medical conditions, there is another reason why some people may not experience a cannabis high after consuming THC.
+Apart from specific medical conditions, there’s another reason why some people may not experience a cannabis high after consuming THC.

 In the study, researchers treated rodents with very high levels of THC.
-They noticed that the rodents began to produce pregnenolone in response, as if the hormone which seemed to block the effects of the THC.
+They noticed that the rodents began to produce pregnenolone in response, as if the hormone seemed to block the effects of the THC.

 In another experiment, the scientists injected the rodents with pregnenolone after treating them with THC.
 Not only did the injection reduce THC intoxication, but the rodents were less likely to self-administer THC after the fact.
 When treating human cell lines with the hormone, scientists found similar results.

-It is entirely possible that some people may be more effective at producing pregnenolone than others, and therefore better able to adjust after consuming THC.
+It is entirely possible that some people may be more effective at producing pregnenolone than others and, therefore, better able to adjust after consuming THC.